 In this case, I have compiled a list of Top 5 best electric guitars for jazz, where you’ll be able to find jazz guitars ranging from budget-friendly to premium, while the list was also made based on durability, sound quality, and aesthetics.
 So, let’s not wait any further and start with the product reviews right away.

 5. Fender American Elite Telecaster Thinline

-Fender is a well-known brand which has been around for quite some time now, and due to their quality guitars, the company has managed to stay on top of the line for customers and players around the world.
+Fender is a well-known brand which has been around for quite some time now, and due to their quality jazz guitars, the company has managed to stay on top of the line for customers and players around the world.

-I have used other Fender guitars before, but I was glad that this model came with some unexpected improvements, starting from its perfectly carved compound “C” neck shape, and it continues to a comfortable “D” profile while climbing the neck.
+I have used other Fender jazz guitars before, but I was glad that this model came with some unexpected improvements, starting from its perfectly carved compound “C” neck shape, and it continues to a comfortable “D” profile while climbing the neck.
 Other than that, the fingerboard features a 9.5 to 14-inch compound radius that basically makes fretting out nearly impossible.

-To continue rounding up this guitar, you’ll also like the fact that the Fender Americal Elite has a dual-action truss rod with easy access spoke wheel, which makes adjusting neck relief a no-hassle affair.
+To continue rounding up this jazz guitar, you’ll also like the fact that the Fender Americal Elite has a dual-action truss rod with easy access spoke wheel, which makes adjusting neck relief a no-hassle affair.
 More on that, the Thinline features the traditional Tele bridge plate that has a screwless mount suspension bridge with intonatable brass saddles for increased string vibration.
 Thus, this will output more sustain and a top-end response.